Culture of the Philippines: Traditional clothing

 Baro evolved from its forerunner garment worn by the Tagalogs of Luzon Prior to the Spanish Era.
 When the Spaniards came and settled into the islands, the fashion changed drastically as the Spanish culture influenced the succeeding centuries of Philippine history.
 The Spanish dissolved the kingdoms and united the country, resulting in a mixture of cultures from different ethnic groups of the conquered archipelago and Spanish culture.
-A new type of clothing called Barong tagalog (for men) and Baro't saya (for women) began to emerged and would ultimately define the newly formed Filipino culture.
+A new type of clothing called Barong tagalog (for men) and Baro't saya (for women) began to emerge and would ultimately define the newly formed Filipino culture.

 Pineapple fiber is used to create traditional Philippine garments.

 Throughout the 16th century up to the 18th century, women wore a more updated version of the Baro't saya, composed of a bodice – called a Camisa, often made in pineapple fiber or muslin – and a floor length skirt, while the barong tagalog of men, was a collared and buttoned lace shirt or a suit.
 Aside from Barong, men also wore suits.
 Most Visayan lowland women wear Kimona, a type of Baro't Saya blouse matching with a knee-length or floor-length skirt printed with the Patadyong pattern, hence getting the name Patadyong skirt.
 The dress is often accompanied with a handkerchief called tubao also printed with patadyong pattern and is often placed above the right shoulder.
 These traditions was brought by the Visayans to Mindanao where they also dominate the Christian lowland culture.